onzfonz/comp227/src/content/7/en/part7e.md

 [React Native](https://facebook.github.io/react-native/) library, which is the topic of [part 9](/part9) of the course.

 When it comes to the tools used for the management and bundling of JavaScript projects, the community has been very fickle.
-Best practices have changed rapidly (the years are approximations, nobody remembers that far back in the past):
+Best practices have changed rapidly (the years are approximations):

 - 2011 [Bower](https://www.npmjs.com/package/bower)
 - 2012 [Grunt](https://www.npmjs.com/package/grunt)